mityu/yoMMD/doc/configuration.md

 - `default-camera-position`: float\[3\] (optional, default: \[0, 10, 50\])

     The default camera position on model world.
 The value should be specified in the order of \[x, y, z\].
+The coordinate system is right-handed coordinate system; right side of screen is where x > 0, upper side of screen is where y > 0, and back of screen is where z > 0.
+    Note: This option is to change camera position.
+To change gaze position, see `default-gaze-position` option below.
+    Note: Basically, the center of the MMD model position matches to the origin in the model world coordinate system.
+(The exception is when MMD motion changed MMD model position)

 - `default-gaze-position`: float\[3\] (optional, default: \[0, 10, 0\])